pagkly/Zed/Investopedia3/Follow on Public Offer (FPO).md

 Follow on Public Offer (FPO)
 ## What Is a Follow-on Public Offer (FPO)?

-A follow-on public offering (FPO) is the issuance of shares to investors by a company listed on a stock [exchange](https://www.investopedia.com/terms/e/exchange.asp).
+A follow-on public offering (FPO) is the issuance of shares to investors by a company listed on a stock [[exchange]](https://www.investopedia.com/terms/e/exchange.asp).
 A follow-on offering is an issuance of additional shares made by a company after an initial public offering (IPO).
-Follow-on offerings are also known as [secondary offerings](https://www.investopedia.com/terms/s/secondaryoffering.asp).
+Follow-on offerings are also known as [[secondary offerings]](https://www.investopedia.com/terms/s/secondaryoffering.asp).

 ### Key Takeaways